 Diaper Donation: in honor of children baptized in the congregation donated to the Diaper Depot at Christ Episcopal Church

 Summer Habitat for Humanity Build in El Salvador: Every other summer a First Lutheran team travels to El Salvador to participate in a build.
 During the trip, team members engage in rigorous work, and foster relationships through a local Salvadoran Lutheran congregation.
-The next trip is being planned for August 2018.
-Adult and youth ages 16 and older are invited if accompanied by a parent.
-The cost of the trip is subsidized by the congregation.
+Our most recent trip was in August of 2018 and our next build is being planned for the summer of 2020.
+Youth aged 16 and older may participate if accompanied by a parent.

 The intersection of faith and life.
 We are continually seeking to foster conversations on relevant issues and address the intersection of faith and the complexities in daily life.